Our Top 14 Packing Tips to Help Say NO to Overpacking!

 5. Based on the weather, pack by outfit!

 You don’t want to pack for a sunny vacation just for it to rain the entire time!
 Keep an eye on the weather and plan what outfit to wear each day.
 You can always mix and match your outfits, too, so you have room to bring home some souvenirs, too!
-This way, you save on time and no overthinking when choosing outfits.
+This way, you save time and don’t overthink when choosing outfits.

 “I always check the weather where I’m going and plan outfits accordingly.
 Staple pieces are key and can create lots of mixing and matching and cut down on the amount of clothing/shoes you’re packing.” – Sara